LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/remote_access.rst

 Using PuTTY in Windows
 ----------------------

 If you are running Windows you can use a program called `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_, an SSH client for windows.
 Once you have installed PuTTY, open it and type the server address in the :menuselection:`host name` field (see below screenshot).
 Then click :menuselection:`open`.
 This will then bring up the login screen.
-Enter your credentials and it will give you access to the server.
+Enter your credentials and click through any remaning prompts and it will give you access to the server.

 .. image:: putty.png
 	:align: center